WebAssembly/component-model/design/mvp/WIT.md

 ```

 Here it can be seen that despite the `world` only listing `host` as an import
-the component additionally import a `shared` instance.
+the component additionally imports a `shared` instance.
 This is due to the fact
 that the `use { ... } from shared` implicitly requires that `shared` is imported
-to the component as well.
+into the component as well.

 Note that the name `"shared"` here is derived from the name of the `interface`
 which can also lead to conflicts: